ReformedPerspective/rpdocs/docs/website/php.md

 }
 ```

 Always remove whitespace at the end of lines.
-Always leave an extra newline at the end of a file.
+Always leave a single extra newline at the end of a file.

 ### PHP Inline Documentation